 How well can they handle hot and/or cold weather?

-We can have some very warm days here in California, especially in the summertime.
+We can have some very warm days here in Florida, especially in the summertime.
 I've seen these dogs lay directly in the sunlight, all stretched out, obviously enjoying the heat.
 It's always important to make sure that your dog has adequate shade/shelter and plenty of water, especially when it's warm outside.
 The AKK is a nordic breed, so they also do fine in the cold weather.
 It's just as important that they have shelter in the cold weather as it is in warm weather.

 What is the life expectancy of an Alaskan Klee Kai?